julioalmadaf/Embedded-Systems/EDITPS2/README.md

 # **Challenge**

-Make a program on which each Key pressed is displayed on the
+Make a program on which each Key pressed is displayed on the 7- Segment display.